DigitalPublishingToolkit/Money-Lab-Reader/md/6_1-Sorensen.md

 [^1]: This figure is the sum of equity, donations, reward-based, and
-    revenue-sharing profit crowdfunding in this report by Liam Collins, Richard Swart, and Bryan Zhang, The Rise of Future Finance, London:
+    revenue-sharing profit crowdfunding in this report by Liam Collins, Richard Swart, and Bryan Zhang, *The Rise of Future Finance*, London:
     Nesta, Berkeley and University of Cambridge, 2013.

 [^2]: Nesta, [http://www.nesta.org.uk/news/uk-crowdfunding-platforms-50-cent-2013](http://www.nesta.org.uk/news/uk-crowdfunding-platforms-50-cent-2013).